Frequently Asked Questions

 Long answer: Rarely does someone come in that can’t benefit from pelvic floor therapy.

-You can also check out this list of diagnoses we treat to see if your symptoms/diagnoses re listed.
+You can also check out this list of diagnoses we treat to see if your symptoms/diagnoses are listed.

-*Keep in mind that symptoms that have been present for years frequently take longer to improve.
+Keep in mind — symptoms that have been around for years often take a little longer to fully resolve.

 Click here to find out more about why we chose to be an out-of-network clinic.